 Create a riding schedule

 Once you get going and start to ride more, you’ll need to start thinking about a regular riding schedule so that riding doesn’t interfere with other aspects of your daily life.
-Most cyclists have to balance work, family, riding, and recovery time.
+Most cyclists must balance work, family, riding, and recovery time.

 If you’re commuting to work by bicycle, then your daily rides are sorted out.